Billie Eilish gets 3-year restraining order for trespasser

 LOS ANGELES (AP) — A judge has extended to three years a restraining order taken out by Billie Eilish against a man who repeatedly appeared at her Los Angeles home.

-In a hearing, Superior Court Judge Dianna Gould-Saltman agreed to the extension of the May 11 order preventing 24-year-old Prenell Rousseau from attempting to contact or coming within 100 yards (91 meters) of the 18-year-old pop star or her parents.
+In a hearing, Superior Court Judge Dianna Gould-Saltman agreed to the extension of the May 11 order preventing 24-year-old Prenell Rousseau of Farmingville, New York from attempting to contact or coming within 100 yards (91 meters) of the 18-year-old pop star or her parents.

 The order also prohibits Rousseau from assaulting or harassing the family, or from coming near Eilish’s workplaces.

-Neither Rousseau nor an attorney for him appeared at the hearing, and neither could be reached for comment.
+Neither Rousseau nor an attorney for him appeared at the hearing.
+Messages left with possible relatives seeking comment from him were not immediately returned.

 Eilish listened by phone but did not speak.
 Both of her parents answered yes when the judge asked them if they would like to be included in the order.